 We have used a previously validated approach of surgically reducing uteroplacental blood flow in a rabbit to produce IUGR13-16 and later examining fetal cardiac function14 to describe microultrasound technology and cardiac function analysis available on the VisualSonics VEVO 2100.
 The ability to reproduce fetoplacental Doppler changes of human IUGR fetuses in a small animal model and to then allow examination of cardiac function with recently described echocardiography is likely to progress fetal cardiac research in a clinically relevant way.

-Small animal models commonly rely on maternal caloric restriction or low protein consumption9, however these are limited by an inability to demonstrate reduced placental blood flow, the primary mechanism of IUGR in developed countries.26 Further, surgical bilateral uterine artery ligation in rats, while commonly reported, does not reproducibly result in growth restriction.27 In this current methodology, placental insufficiency is evident by an absent or reversed end-diastolic flow of the umbilical artery Doppler (UA AREDF).
-It has been shown experimentally that increased resistance in this Doppler signal reflects down stream impedance to blood flow in the placental vascular bed and is indicative of placental insufficiency.28 The presence of UA AREDF is apparent when 50 – 70% of the villous vasculature is dysfunctional.29,30 Clinically, UA AREDF is a powerful predictor of hypoxia and poor perinatal outcome, and there is level 1-evidence to support its use in the management of high-risk pregnancy.17
+Small animal models commonly rely on maternal caloric restriction or low protein consumption9, however these are limited by an inability to demonstrate reduced placental blood flow, the primary mechanism of IUGR in developed countries.27 Further, surgical bilateral uterine artery ligation in rats, while commonly reported, does not reproducibly result in growth restriction.28 In this current methodology in rabbit fetuses, we show placental insufficiency to be evident by an absent or reversed end-diastolic flow of the umbilical artery Doppler (UA AREDF), consistent with sonographic findings in human IUGR.
+It has been shown experimentally that increased resistance in this Doppler signal reflects down stream impedance to blood flow in the placental vascular bed and is indicative of placental insufficiency.29 The presence of UA AREDF is apparent when 50 – 70% of the villous vasculature is dysfunctional.30,31 Clinically, UA AREDF is a powerful predictor of hypoxia and poor perinatal outcome, and there is level 1-evidence to support its use in the management of high-risk pregnancy.17

 In this model, if UA AREDF is observed the researcher can be confident that the primary surgery was successful in producing severe placental insufficiency and that further echocardiographic assessment is likely to be fruitful.
-Fetal echocardiography has recently branched out from a predominantly diagnostic domain of congenital abnormalities to now providing detailed functional assessments of cardiac function.18 Both Doppler and M-mode can be used to assess fetal ventricular function and derive measures of cardiac output.31 More recently, novel indices of cardiac performance in the fetus have been described such as speckle tracking and strain measurement32, the myocardial performance index23,33, tissue Doppler34 and three-dimensional (3D) techniques.31 An important feature of this current study is that these recent advances can also be performed on this small-scale animal model using the Visualsonics VEVO 2100 microultrasound and cardiac function analysis software.
-Furthermore, as previously described14 this model also allows assessment of the fetal hemodynamic response in other vascular territories, in particular the middle cerebral artery, ductus venosus and aortic isthmus, which are used widely in clinical practice when examining the growth-restricted fetus.35 Similarly, the effects of administering glucocorticoids in preparation for preterm birth may also be examined.36,37 This rabbit model offers further advantages in terms of internal controls in the opposite horn of the uterus, a similar villous and hemochorial placentation to human pregnancy13, low cost, availability and relatively easy handling.
+Fetal echocardiography has recently branched out from a predominantly diagnostic domain of congenital abnormalities to now providing detailed functional assessments of cardiac function.18 Both Doppler and M-mode can be used to assess fetal ventricular function and derive measures of cardiac output.32 More recently, novel indices of cardiac performance in the fetus have been described such as speckle tracking and strain measurement33, the myocardial performance index24,34, tissue Doppler35 and three-dimensional (3D) techniques.32 An important feature of this current study is that these recent advances can also be performed on this small-scale rabbit model using the Visualsonics VEVO 2100 microultrasound and cardiac function analysis software.
+Furthermore, as previously described14 this model also allows assessment of the fetal hemodynamic response in other vascular territories, in particular the middle cerebral artery, ductus venosus and aortic isthmus, which are used widely in clinical practice when examining the growth-restricted fetus.36 Similarly, the effects of administering glucocorticoids in preparation for preterm birth may also be examined.37,38 This rabbit model offers further advantages in terms of internal controls in the opposite horn of the uterus, a similar villous and hemochorial placentation to human pregnancy13, low cost, availability and relatively easy handling.